albanie/collaborative-experts/misc/datasets/lsmdc/README.md

 **Tar contents**

 A list of the contents of the tar file are given in [tar_include.txt](tar_include.txt).
-The gzipped form of the file is TODO GiB.
+The gzipped form of the file is 6.1 GiB.

 **Features from MoEE [2]**